 pinch asafoetida powder

-⅛ heaped tsp turmeric powder
+⅛ tsp turmeric powder

 1. Rinse dāl until water runs clear, drain, soak for 1 hour.
 Then drain and allow to dry for 15 minutes.